jaslife1/bcms-product-mgmt/README.md

     yarn run relay

 Note though that __relay__ is part of the scripts that is added in our __package.json__

+# Updating the Node version
+## Check Node version
+    node --version

+## Check the NVM version
+    nvm ls-remote

+This will list all the available version and what is installed and currently used by the system
+## Install version
+    nvm install <version>
+## Change version
+    nvm use <version>

 # Reference